 Determine Your Financial Aid Award

 Your actual financial aid award can be found by accessing your account through myPlymouth.
 For more specific information about the various types of aid, please see the following:

 Options for Funding Your Education

 - Option 1: Family and other resources from savings, work, outside scholarships, etc

 - Option 2: Tuition payment program (This is a great option!) is the interest-free, debt-free way to spread tuition payments over a number of months.
 The tuition payment program is not a loan, so there are no interest payments, only a low enrollment fee.
 The Plan allows you to break down your education expenses in easy-to-manage installments, rather than one lump sum payments.
 It’s simple and convenient.
-Visit the Student Account Services’ website (formerly the Bursars Office website) for this payment option.
+Visit the Student Account Services’ website.

 - Option 4: Alternative Loans are in the name of the student, and most commonly require a cosigner.
 Alternative loans may have variable interest rates, higher fees and fewer borrower benefits than Federal loans.
 Some private lenders will require payment of accrued interest while a student is enrolled.